 Hear multi-platinum singer Bryan Abrams share his story about suffering from eating disorders and addiction, and finding help when you need it.

-In today's episode, I talk with Bryan Abrams, a multi-platinum award-winning singer who is best known for his role in the R&B group Color Me Badd.
-The group rose to the top of the charts in the 90s with songs like "I Wanna Sex You Up," "I Adore Mi Amor," and "All 4 Love."
+| | How to Get Help That Actually Works With Multi-Platinum Singer Bryan Abrams | | In today's episode, I talk with Bryan Abrams, a multi-platinum award-winning singer who is best known for his role in the R&B group Color Me Badd.
+The group rose to the top of the charts in the 90s with songs like "I Wanna Sex You Up," "I Adore Mi Amor," and "All 4 Love." | As the group rose to fame and sold millions of records, Bryan dealt with some serious private battles—including depression, an eating disorder, and drinking too much.

 After several attempts to get better, Bryan found a rehab center that helped him address his mental health and substance abuse issues.
 Now he's speaking out about his experiences with the mental health system, and is determined to stay healthy and sober as he launches his new solo career.